Shriya-raj-7/21-Days-SQL-Challenge/Capstone_Project_Murder_Mystery/README.md

 - **When it happened**
 - **How it was carried out**

-This project allowed me to apply a wide range of SQL concepts such as:
+This project allowed me to apply SQL concepts such as:

 - Joins
 - Subqueries